List of foreign electoral interventions: 1984 election (by United States)

 According to details released during Manuel Noriega's trial, the CIA and drug cartels funded the presidential campaign of Nicolás Ardito Barletta Vallarino.

 1989 election (by United States)

 The CIA covertly launched a campaign to oust General Manuel Noriega, then President of Panama, from office.
 CIA agents helped set up radio and TV transmitters for opposition groups and sanctions were placed on Panama.
 It was noted that the event happened after a failed coup with alleged US backing in 1988.

+2014 election (by Venezuela)

+In March 2014, Venezuelan President Nicolás Maduro was accused of interfering in Panama’s electoral process ahead of the May 4 elections.
+Following the breaking of 2014 diplomatic relations, Maduro praised the late Panamanian leader Omar Torrijos, naming a building in Caracas after him and instructing military units to study his ideology.
+On March 16, the Panamanian government condemned Maduro’s actions, accusing him of favoring the opposition Democratic Revolutionary Party, founded by Torrijos.
+On March 18, President Ricardo Martinelli further accused Maduro of directly financing PRD candidate Juan Carlos Navarro’s campaign, calling it an attempt to install a pro-Torrijos government in Panama.

+Paraguay

+2008 election (by Venezuela)

+According to a U.S. diplomatic cable revealed by WikiLeaks, Venezuelan President Hugo Chávez allegedly offered to finance the 2008 presidential campaign of Fernando Lugo in Paraguay.
+The document, dated March 2007, describes a meeting between Venezuelan officials and Paraguayan left-wing leaders, where Chávez reportedly expressed his willingness to provide financial and logistical support to Lugo’s candidacy.
+The cable indicates that U.S. diplomats were concerned about Venezuelan influence in Paraguay, particularly through financial backing of political movements aligned with Chávez’s regional agenda.
+However, the report does not confirm whether the alleged funding was ultimately delivered to Lugo’s campaign.

 Peru

 1962 election (by United States)

 According to documents provided by the State Department Office of the Historian, Richard N. Goodwin accused the CIA and State Department of funding the American Popular Revolutionary Alliance in the 1962 elections, starting in 1961.
 He also claimed the CIA supported the labor movement against Juan Velasco Alvarado.